-Saint Brigid of Kildare Monastery Community Covenant Feast of Saint Gregory the Great, 3 September 2010 Revised and Renewed 3 September 2013, 1 February 2021
+Saint Brigid of Kildare Monastery Covenant Feast of Saint Gregory the Great, 3 September 2010 Revised and Renewed 3 September 2013, 1 February 2021

 We, the Sisters and Brothers of Saint Brigid of Kildare Monastery, desire to live only for God.
 We therefore pledge to listen for the voice of the Holy One calling us every day, laying aside the heavy burden of self-will and following Christ through the Benedictine manner of life (RB Prol).
 Our way of living out the monastic promise (RB 58.17) consists chiefly in these essentials:

 We strive to pray the Psalms (RB 19) at least twice each day, knowing that they are the ancient prayers of the church and of our Lord Jesus Christ.
 We hope that by faithfully observing this practice in the school of the Lord’s service, our hearts and minds will over time take on the shape of Christ’s own and we will become more like him.